top of page

 • Cell phone calls are not returned in a timely fashion

-• Leaving the house or goes to other rooms to talk on the telephone
+• Leaving the house or going to other rooms to talk on the telephone

 • Clothes smell of perfume, massage oil residue, and sex